RECORD CHANGER SIZE SENSING

 Garrard SL-72B

-Record Shelf Position The user selects the size of the record by setting the side shelf to fit the records.
+Record Shelf Position The user selects the size of the records by setting the side shelf to fit the records.
 Two or three sizes.
 Only one size allowed in the stack.

 Sample is